Khakassia

+The capital city of Khakassia is Abakan, and the region covers an area of about 61,900 km2.
+The population of Khakassia is approximately 537,000 people, with the majority of the population living in urban areas.

+The region is known for its natural beauty, with numerous rivers, lakes, and mountains.
+The Khakassky Nature Reserve is located in the region, and it is home to a wide variety of wildlife, including brown bears, wolves, and sable.
+The region is also known for its traditional crafts, such as woodworking and embroidery, and for its traditional festivals and celebrations.

+On July 3, 1991, the region was transformed into an autonomous republic within the RSFSR.
+It has had its current name since the beginning of 1992.

 Geography

 The republic is located in the southwestern part of Eastern Siberia and borders Krasnoyarsk Krai in the north and east, the Tuva Republic in the southeast and south, the Altai Republic in the south and southwest, and Kemerovo Oblast in the west and northwest.
 It stretches for 460 km from north to south and for 200 km from east to west.
 Mountains (eastern slopes of Kuznetsk Alatau and the Abakan Range) cover two-thirds of the republic's territory and serve as the natural boundaries of the republic.
 The highest point is Kyzlasov Peak.
 The remaining territory is flat, with the Minusinsk Hollow being the most prominent feature.
 The Yenisei is the largest river in the republic.
 Other significant rivers include the Abakan, Tom’, Bely Iyus, Black Iyus, and the Chulym (between the Yenisei and the eastern mountains), with all except the Abakan part of the Ob river basin.
 There are over three hundred lakes in the republic, both salt- and fresh-water.
-Climate is continental, with the average annual temperature of 0 C. Natural resources are abundant and include iron, gold, silver, coal, oil, and natural gas.
+The climate is continental, with the average annual temperature of 0 C. Natural resources are abundant and include iron, gold, silver, coal, oil, and natural gas.
 Molybdenum deposits are the largest in Russia.
 Forests cover the south and the west of the republic.

 History

-The territory of modern Khakassia formed the core of the Yenisei Kirghiz state from the 6th century CE.
+The territory of modern Khakassia formed the core of the Yenisei Kirghiz state from the 6th century AD.
 In the 13th century, following defeat by the Mongols, the majority of the Kyrgyz people migrated southwest to Central Asia to the area of present-day Kyrgyzstan.
 Modern Khakas people regard themselves as the descendants of those Kyrgyz who remained in Siberia.
 Khakassia was incorporated into the Russian state under Peter the Great (r.
 1682–1725).